MatthewPierson/PyBoot/README.md

   -q, --ipsw IPSW DEVICE  Path to downloaded IPSW
-  -b, --bootlogo LOGO 		Path to .PNG to use as boot logo -p, --pwn		            Enter PWNDFU mode, which will also apply sig patches -c, --credits			      Show credits
+  -b, --bootlogo LOGO 		Path to .PNG to use as boot logo -p, --pwn		            Enter PWNDFU mode, which will also apply sig patches -d, --dualboot          Name of system partition you wish to boot (e.g disk0s1s3 or disk0s1s6) -a, --bootargs          Custom boot-args, will prompt user to enter, don't enter a value upon running PyBoot (Default is '-v')
+  -c, --credits			      Show credits
   -v, --version			      List the version of PyBoot